Two medical marijuana bills focused on military veterans are scheduled for votes in a congressional committee on Thursday.

 This time around, advocates are hopeful that the committee will approve the bipartisan bills, titled the Veterans Equal Access Act and the VA Medical Cannabis Research Act.

-The first bill, introduced by Rep. Earl Blumenauer (D-OR) would allow doctors at the U.S. Department of Veterans Affairs (VA) to issue medical cannabis recommendations to their patients in states where it’s legal.
+The first bill, introduced by Rep. Earl Blumenauer (D-OR) would allow doctors at the U.S. VA to issue medical cannabis recommendations to their patients in states where it’s legal.

 “In the 33 states that have medical cannabis programs, veterans are forced out of the VA health care system and away from their trusted physicians to obtain, and pay for, medical cannabis,” Blumenauer told Marijuana Moment.
 “My legislation is a simple fix to an unnecessary problem and I’m glad to hear the Veterans Affairs Committee is taking it up.
 I’m working to get this bill to the House floor as soon as possible.
 Our veterans have been waiting too long.”